 It can help to be skeptical about simple claims which neglect systemic complexity or chance.
 An example might be of the ‘eat this super-food’ reductionist variety.
 Others make a leap of causal inference: ‘if you do this then you’ll be a somebody’.

 We may find it easy to believe claims because of a group we’re aligned with and tuned in to.
-Seeking a counterfactual explanation could to nudge us towards a more nuanced understanding.
+Seeking a counterfactual explanation could help to nudge us towards a more nuanced understanding.

 Any claim which contains the words ‘new research shows…’ should lead us to ask who funded it and what the prior, larger body of research shows.
 And read Ben Goldacre’s blog.